damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 3. For each resource that has to be paid, the shelf (or strongbox) to take it from

 Possible errors include:

-1. Not identifying a valid card (invalid row/col choice)
+1. Not identifying a valid card (invalid row/col)
 2. Not identifying a valid slot index
 3. Not satisfying placement requirements (the card's level isn't one above the level of the card it is being placed onto)
 4. Not specifying correctly where to take the resources from/how many to take